-The Lane ESD board approved an appropriations transfer in 2018-19.
-Appropriations were adjusted in the General Fund to reflect the changes in district service orders and to increase transfers to the Capital Projects Fund to support future capital improvement projects.
+The Lane ESD board approved an appropriations transfer in 2020-21.
+Appropriations were adjusted in the following funds; in the General Fund to reflect the changes in district service orders, in the Special Revenue Fund to accommodate the increased grants/contracts revenue and in the Capital Projects Fund for the Seismic Rehabilitation Grant.